 The Granaries (“spannmålsmagasinen”) stand in red splendor towards the harbor.

 King’s Mansion (“kungsgården”) has been refurnished and adapted to modern life as hotel and hostel (bed and breakfast) with conference facilities and banquet hall .
+An second building, Österhuset, was added 2018 to the expanding business.

 A modern Service Building (“servicehuset”) caters for visitors.
 Here you’ll find toilets, showers, sauna, kitchen and laundry room.
 This building has brought modern infrastructure to the old buildings.
 Långvindsbruk also has a modern sewage plant.
 Both Långvindsbruk and Långvinds fritidsområde are connected by fiber optic broadband to the global world.